litexlang/litex-official-documents/Tutorial/Know.md

 In other words, those `known` facts are the fist step of math without seeing the whole staircase.

 Besides assuming axioms, we often need to assume certain facts instead of proving them.
 For example, when introducing a new object with specific properties, or when using a theorem as a premise without going through its full proof.
 In such cases, we use the `know` keyword.
-Afterall, any math problem is just giving you a bunch of known facts and asking you to derive new facts from them!
+After-all, any math problem is just giving you a bunch of known facts and asking you to derive new facts from them!
 You must be very familiar with this process.

 There are two ways to use `know`: **multi-line** and **inline**.